Pleurotus ostreatus: Uses

 Commercial cultivation of this mushroom first began in Germany as a subsistence measure during World War I, and it is now grown commercially around the world for food.

 Culinary

 The oyster mushroom is a choice edible.
 Oyster mushrooms are used in Czech, Polish, and Slovak contemporary cuisine in soups and stews in a similar fashion to meat, as well as breaded to become a vegetarian alternative to the kotlet in Polish dishes.
 It is a delicacy in Japanese, Korean and Chinese cuisine.
+In Indonesia it is common to find street food vendors selling crispy deep fried oyster mushrooms.
 It is frequently served on its own, in soups, stuffed, or in stir-fry recipes with soy sauce.
 Oyster mushrooms may be used in sauces, such as vegetarian oyster sauce.
 The mushroom's taste has been described as mild with a slight odor similar to anise.
 It is best when picked young; as the mushroom ages, the flesh becomes tough and the flavor becomes acrid.

 Other uses

 The pearl oyster mushroom is also used to create mycelium bricks, mycelium furniture, and leather-like products.

 Oyster mushrooms can also be used industrially for mycoremediation purposes.
 Oyster mushrooms were used to treat soil that had been polluted with diesel oil.
 The mushroom was able to convert 95% of the oil into non-toxic compounds.
 P. ostreatus is also capable of growing upon and degrading oxo-biodegradable plastic bags; it can also contribute to the degradation of renewable polyethylene.

 The species has been found to contain the cholesterol-lowering drug lovastatin.